 This pesto pizza recipe uses fresh pizza dough from the grocery store and a few simple ingredients, making it a fast, convenient, and unbelievably delicious homemade pizza.

 I have a long-standing history of having a love affair with pizza.
 In my earliest recollection, it started with Chef Boyardee pizza from a box.
 Back in the days on our farm it was usually served on Sunday nights and always welcomed as a treat, indeed almost an indulgence.
 Since then, I have enjoyed pizza for every meal of the day, night, and all points in between.
 It's been a while since I've put a pizza together in my own kitchen and may I just say, the wait for this pesto pizza was well worth it.

 I hope you were able to try the mini quiches that we put together earlier this week.
 From that tasty project, I had a few spare sun-dried tomatoes and extra Asiago cheese.
 Both seemed to be whispering, "Use me, use me, please turn me into something good!"

 "...when it comes to making pizza, less is often more."

 Now, perhaps food doesn't whisper in your ear, and if that's the case, you have my sympathy.
 Those of you who don't consider food to be among your closest of friends, you don't know what you're missing.

-Not only do I have a close relationship with food of all sorts, as alluded in the start of this post, but I also have a particularly close bond to pizza.
-For years I worked on my crust, using a very hot oven with a very hot pizza stone and thanks to a basic recipe from Mario Batali I was eventually able to reach what I can only refer to as self-actualization with my pizza making.
+Not only do I have a close relationship with food of all sorts, as alluded at the start of this post, but I also have a particularly close bond to pizza.
+For years I worked on my crust, using a very hot oven with a very hot pizza stone, and thanks to a basic recipe from Mario Batali I was eventually able to reach what I can only refer to as self-actualization with my pizza making.